-- A K2 Media Client can have two RS-422 adapters.
+- A K2 Media Client with a Type III motherboard has RS-422 adapters in rear panel slots 1 and 7.
+A K2 Media Client with a Type I motherboard has RS-422 adapters in rear panel slots 3 and 7.
 Each adapter is connected via an internal USB cable to the motherboard, so while a RS-422 adapter does occupy a rear panel slot, it does not plug into a PCI bus.
-Each adapter provides two RS-422 ports for connecting equipment for remote control of the K2 Media Client. - A K2 Media Client can have one RS-422 adapter.
+Each adapter provides two RS-422 ports for connecting equipment for remote control of the K2 Media Client. - A K2 Media Client with a Type II motherboard has one RS-422 adapter.
 The adapter is connected via PCI slot to the motherboard.
 The adapter includes an external interface with eight ports.
 On the external interface, ports 1-4 are active.
 This provides the four ports for connecting equipment for remote control of the K2 Media Client.

-Refer to "RS-422 adapter removal" on page 117 for procedures.
+Refer to "RS-422 adapter removal" on page 119 for procedures.